 GM retains an engineering centre at Millbrook in the UK and is no stranger to tuning cars here, because it knows that British road conditions are different from those elsewhere.
 So whereas Opel Corsas, belying their German engineering origin, will apparently have greater straight-on stability to their steering, UK cars get a different power steering tune (electric assistance makes that much easier).

 It’s said to be more responsive off the straight-ahead to suit our twistier roads.
 Although the rest of the chassis tune is no different here or across mainland Europe, development of that has taken place in Britain, too.

-But there are also two 1.4-litre petrol outputs - 74 and 89bhp respectively, a 100bhp and 150bhp 1.4 turbocharged petrol engines and a 1.3-litre diesel to choose from, while the Corsa VXR gets a 202bhp 1.6-litre turbocharged petrol engine.
+But there are also two 1.4-litre petrol outputs - 74 and 89bhp respectively, a 100bhp and 150bhp 1.4 turbocharged petrol engines and a 1.3-litre diesel with 74 or 94bhp, to choose from, while the Corsa VXR gets a 202bhp 1.6-litre turbocharged petrol engine.